Near-One/fast-bridge-protocol/README.md

 * To unpause transfers import and use `unpauseTransfer` method from above mentioned file with a signer with `UNPAUSABLE_ADMIN_ROLE` as parameter.

 These methods can be used in similar to above example

+### To interact with above methods use script `spectre-bridge-protocol/eth/scripts/EthErc20FastBridge/interact_with_bridge.js`
+Follow below steps to execute script and start interacting
+1. First, create your `.env` file(mentioned in `EthErc20Bridge scripts` section's starting)
+2. Go to `spectre-bridge-protocol/eth` directory in terminal
+3. Run command `npm run interact:bridge -- <network_name_as_defined_in_hardhat_config>`
+4. Follow guide in terminal
+Note: bridge address will be picked from `deploymentAddress[network].new.bridge` (from `spectre-bridge-protocol/eth/scripts/deployment/deploymentAddresses.json`)